 Easiest Things for Kids to Make and Sell

-If your kid has the opportunity to sell things for profit at any kind of event, school function like Market Day, or even on the sidewalk in front of your house, I thought I would list out some of the creative things I’ve seen the kids sell at this event to give you some ideas!
+If your kid has the opportunity to sell things for profit at any kind of event, school function like Market Day, or even on the sidewalk in front of your house, it will be a great way for them to build their business chops.

 1) Gourmet Brownies